Keyang/node-csvtojson/readme.md

 Following parameters are supported:

 * **output**: The format to be converted to. "json" (default) -- convert csv to json. "csv" -- convert csv to csv row array. "line" -- convert csv to csv line string
-* **delimiter**: delimiter used for seperating columns.
+* **delimiter**: delimiter used for separating columns.
 Use "auto" if delimiter is unknown in advance, in this case, delimiter will be auto-detected (by best attempt).
 Use an array to give a list of potential delimiters e.g. [",","|","$"]. default: ","
-* **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing.
+* **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" won't be split into two columns while parsing.
 Set to "off" will ignore all quotes. default: " (double quote)
 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * **checkType**: This parameter turns on and off whether check field type.
 Default is false.
 (The default is `true` if version < 1.1.4)
 * **ignoreEmpty**: Ignore the empty value in CSV columns.
 If a column value is not given, set this to true to skip them.
 Default: false.